Luke Raley Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 9.1 K/9, which ranks 12th in the league.

-- The Red Sox's 4.55 team ERA ranks 16th among all league pitching staffs.
+- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.73).

-- Red Sox pitchers combine to give up 15 total home runs at a rate of 1.5 per game (to rank 22nd in baseball).
+- The Red Sox rank 25th in baseball in home runs surrendered (19 total, 1.7 per game).

-- Whitlock will start for the Red Sox, his first this season.
+- Sale (1-0) starts for the Red Sox, his third this season.

-- In his last appearance on Friday, Sept.
-16, the 26-year-old righty, came out of the bullpen and went one scoreless inning against the Kansas City Royals.
+- His most recent time out was on Thursday against the Detroit Tigers, when the lefty threw five innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.